 19. Making a phone list: organize and write up a list of phone numbers, including numbers for the patient’s children, friends, therapists, medical providers, banks, insurance companies, etc.

 20. Using a tablet (i.e. iPad): Many well-meaning family members buy their loved-ones high-tech devices that quickly gather dust because our patients don’t know how to use them.
 If your patient expresses a desire to learn how to use a tablet, then create problem solving and memory tasks for it!
 For example, some patients don’t know how to unlock their device, so you can use spaced retrieval to help them learn how.
 Once they are more proficient at using their devices, you can even download free brain games for them to complete as part of their home exercise program.

 21. Using Amazon Echo: This is another well-meaning purchase from family members who believe that Alexa (the computer system installed in the device) will make their loved one’s lives easier.
 Unfortunately, almost all of my patients with the Echo can’t remember that to activate it, they need to speak its name.
 On top of that, they forget that the name is “Alexa” (I laughed heartily while watching an episode on Saturday Night Live about this very problem- especially since my own mother yells “Alec!” at her Echo repeatedly, to no avail).
 Spaced retrieval can work well to help remember these details.
 You can also make problem solving tasks out of setting up alarms and reminders.

 * Also note the patient’s dexterity.
-For example– does the patient have difficulty pushing buttons on a calculator?
-OTs can help if you suspect difficulties with fine motor skills or with other skills in their scope of practice.
+For example- do they have difficulty pushing buttons on a calculator?
+OTs can help if you suspect difficulties with fine motor skills.

 A quick recap!
 Here are 21 Practical Cognitive Tasks!